nasa/common-mapping-client/docs/core-docs/DEVELOPER_MANUAL.md

 <a id=""/>
 ### postCSS
-CMC uses [postCSS](http://postcss.org/) as part of it's webpack build process (both development and production).
+CMC uses [postCSS](http://postcss.org/) in both it's development and production webpack build processes.
 PostCSS provides a framework for CSS plugins that make writing CSS easier.
-We use [PostCSS's autoprefixer](github.com/postcss/autoprefixer) that automatically adds vendor prefixes from [Can I Use](caniuse.com) to your CSS to ensure cross-browser compatibility.
+CMC uses [PostCSS's autoprefixer](github.com/postcss/autoprefixer) that automatically adds vendor prefixes from [Can I Use](caniuse.com) to your CSS to ensure cross-browser compatibility.
 For example, take this snippet of CSS.

 ```CSS
 transition: opacity 0.1s linear 0s;